jgeusebroek/docker-spotweb/README.md

 You need a seperate MySQL / MariaDB server.
 This can of course be a (linked) docker container but also a dedicated database server.

+If you would like to use docker-compose, a short guide can be found [below](#docker-compose).
+Thanks to [Daniel Jongepier](https://github.com/djongepier).

 ## Usage